damian-t-p/STATS32-2020/index.md

 # Schedule

-Class meets during weeks two to five (_not_ week 1), from April 14 to May 7.
+Class meets during weeks two to five (_not_ week 1), from April 6 to April 29.

-Office hours will be held during weeks one to six, from April 8 to May 13.
+Office hours will be held during weeks two to six, from April 7 to May 5.

-* **Lecture:** Tuesdays and Thursdays 12:00 - 1:20 by Zoom (link available through Canvas).
+* **Lecture:** Tuesdays and Thursdays 12:30 - 13:50 PDT by Zoom (link available through Canvas).
-* **Office hours:** Wednesdays 9:00 - 11:00 by Zoom (link available through Canvas).
+* **Office hours:** Wednesdays TBA by Zoom (link available through Canvas).

 # Assignments

 ## Final project & proposal (graded)
 The only graded assignments for this class are the final project (80%) and the project proposal (20%).
-Click here for more details on these assignments.

 ## Programming questions (not graded)
 Programming is one of those things that you can't learn just by listening to lectures: you have to practice (and practice and practice)!